 The deposit will include the sum of fees imposed and the amount being sent.

-5. Enter Recipient’s Wallet Address:
+5. Enter the Recipient’s Wallet Address

 You will have to fill in the cash amount you want to send.